Anxiety in men

 Types of Anxiety Disorder

-There are different types of anxiety disorders which all represent a different types of fear
+There are many different types of anxiety disorders which are resolvable through psychological intervention

 GAD is the most common form of anxiety disorder.
 GAD is characterised by long-lasting anxiety which can occurs in many setting and situation.
 Often the person doesn’t even know what they’re feeling anxious about.